This blog provides information for educational purposes only. Read our complete summary for more info.

 Kölsch style beers are top-fermented with ale yeast but primary fermentation temps can be as low as 55 degrees F (12.7 C).
 They're then generally keg conditioned at even lower temps for several weeks.

-We got really weird with beer and decided to split it into two batches after primary fermentation was complete.
+We got really weird with this beer and decided to split it into two batches after primary fermentation was complete.
 Half was left as is and keg conditioned as normal.
 We added fresh cucumber juice to the other half.
 Why?
 A local brewery makes a cucumber beer that is absolutely stellar.
 We wanted to try to re-create it.

 As usual, we used Clawhammer's electric brew in a bag system and the entire brew day was filmed.
 You can check it out below (also, scroll further down for the infusion video as well as complete recipe details).